danig89/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 ## Project Overview
 The purpose of this project was to analyze employee retirement data at Pewlett-Hackard.
-By generating a list of all employees who are eligible for the retirement package, the findings could then be used to help the company prepare for future vacancies.
+By generating a database of all employees who are eligible for the retirement package, the findings could then be used to help the company prepare for future vacancies.
 The objective of the challenge was to:

 - Determine the number of retiring employees per title
 - Identify employees who are eligible to participate in a mentorship program.